-Imagine for a moment if you will, being able to track back your lineage 150 years to the year 1872, or five generations going on six; a privilege many people do not have the ability to perform.
+Imagine being able to track back your lineage 150 years to the year 1872, or five generations going on six; a privilege many people do not have the ability to perform.
 Many people even have difficulty recalling the names of their great grandparents or beyond.
 Despite the difficulty to keep the family tree updated for so many of us, Exline thrives at keeping a detailed history of their business and their family that has owned and operated the Industrial Repair and Manufacturing Services business for the past century and a half.

 Exline Inc. has quite an extensive and interesting history for a business that started out in rural Kansas.
 Travel with me back to the year 1870 where we see a tall, muscular, 18-year-old R.W.
 Exline leave his Ohioan home on his covered wagon, with his anvil, and a bountiful sense of adventure.
 R.W. traveled west until he found his new home, the busy cow town of Abilene, Kansas.
 It was here that he unloaded his anvil and his forge from his wagon at the base of a tree, not too far south of the Abilene Jail and set up his open-aired shop.
 Immediately he ran into a demand for his services building and repairing wagons for pioneers like himself heading west.
 At that time, most every town had their own small powerplant that would provide electricity to the town, and R.W. had found himself servicing those generators as well.
 Throughout R.W.’s life, he would move the business from Abilene, to just north of Gypsum, and finally to Kipp, Kansas.